Our aims this year are:

 Hi, I am school councillor for Sharing Class.
 I'm happy to be a school councillor as I like to look after the little children.

 Spotty Day for Children in Need on Friday 16th November.
 For £1 children can wear their own clothes– including something spotty and there will be a spot-

 Priory Fields’ School Council have been working hard on their aims for the year.

-They have decided that the school’s chosen charities this year will be Help the Aged and Winter Night Shelter, Dover.
+They have decided that the school’s chosen charities this year will be Age UK and Dover Winter Night Shelter.

 A flyer went home earlier in the week about a